 You can read all about Vanguard and index fund investing here.

-Secondly, the local leader.
-We continue to like Zurich’s International equity fund for its flexibility, its fees, and its performance.
+We continue to like Aviva High Yield Equity for its flexibility, its fees, and its performance.
 You can invest a lump sum, a regular direct debit, or both.
 It’s available via Moneycube for an annual management charge of 1.25%, including the cost of financial advice.